 The list of supported entities that can be displayed in the investigation graph has jumped from 5 to 18 as of the latest count, which allows for theoretically up to 18 nodes in the investigation graph.
-All the supported entities in Azure Sentinel are represented aside from “Domain” and “IoT Device” which will likely be added later.
+All the supported entities in Microsoft Sentinel are represented aside from “Domain” and “IoT Device” which will likely be added later.

-In this blog, we show how an analyst can use the new Alert Enrichment system in Azure Sentinel analytic rules to maximize the amount of useful data that they can put into their analytic rules.
+In this blog, we show how an analyst can use the new Alert Enrichment system in Microsoft Sentinel analytic rules to maximize the amount of useful data that they can put into their analytic rules.

 Picture How Analysts Would Use the Data

 It is the job of the analytic rule writer to create an investigation experience for analysts that allows them to finish their investigations as quickly and effectively as possible.
 By picturing how an analyst would go through an investigation, an analytic rule writer can create an analytic rule that would be the most useful to the analyst.

 The analyst writing the analytic rule in this scenario started off by going through the CyberMSI Incident Management Process and using the parts of that process to decide how they would potentially use the Alert Enrichments.

 When the analyst was creating the query for their analytic rule, they determined that they would be using the “SecurityEvent” table to look for data.
 The analyst kept a tab open with the table displaying all the columns.
 This way the analyst can go through the column names to see if they can be mapped to entities recognized by Microsoft Sentinel.

 When investigating who is involved with an incident, some important details about the user would be their account name and any information they can find about that account.

 The “Account” column can be mapped to the “Account” entity to get account information.
 The “HomeDirectory” column can also be mapped to the “Security Group” entity since a domain can be used as a rough equivalent to a security group in the context of the query.

 Mapping “Where” Information